Demand Generation Vs Lead Generation: A Practical Guide For B2B SaaS Growth Leaders (2026)

 What demand generation actually does

 Demand generation creates market interest and establishes brand identity at scale.
-Demand gen strategies help you meet consumer needs by moving an addressable market from "I don't know you" to "I recognize this problem and your brand."
-Tactics include thought leadership, SEO for high-intent educational queries, topical PR, targeted account-based content, and product positioning that expands category perception. we grow the pool of people who could buy.
+Demand gen strategies help you meet consumer needs by moving an addressable market from 'I don't know you' to 'I recognize this problem and your brand.'
+Tactics include thought leadership, SEO for high-intent educational queries, topical PR, targeted account-based content, and product positioning that expands category perception.
+This approach grows the pool of potential buyers, as demonstrated by Sunset's successful campaigns.

 Key attributes